Suspicious packages sent to Clintons, Obamas, CNN New York offices

-Suspicious packages were sent to Hillary Clinton, Barack Obama and CNN's Manhattan offices, as law enforcement officials on Wednesday monitored other locations for potential threats.

-The Secret Service said Wednesday that packages addressed to Hillary Clinton and Barack Obama were intercepted by law enforcement officials.
+Suspicious packages addressed to Hillary Clinton and Barack Obama were intercepted by law enforcement officials, the Secret Service said Wednesday.

-The package addressed to Clinton, the former first lady and Secretary of State, was sent to her home in Westchester County, New York, and discovered late Tuesday night.
-The package sent to former President Obama was sent to Washington and intercepted Wednesday morning.

 Also Wednesday, a police bomb squad was sent to CNN’s offices in New York City and the newsroom was evacuated because of a suspicious package.
 NYPD issued a shelter-in-place alert shortly after 11 a.m., telling people along the closed area of W. 58th Street to remain inside.